CVE-2025-24181: An app may be able to access protected user data in Apple macOS

 Technical Analysis

-CVE-2025-24181 is a critical security vulnerability in Apple macOS identified as a permissions issue (CWE-862) that allows unauthorized applications to access protected user data.
-The flaw stems from insufficient enforcement of access controls, enabling malicious or compromised apps to bypass restrictions and read sensitive information without requiring any privileges or user interaction.
-This vulnerability affects multiple macOS versions prior to the patched releases: Ventura 13.7.5, Sequoia 15.4, and Sonoma 14.7.5.
-The CVSS v3.1 base score of 9.8 reflects the vulnerability's ease of remote exploitation (AV:N), low attack complexity (AC:L), no privileges required (PR:N), and no user interaction needed (UI:N), with a scope unchanged (S:U) but with high impact on confidentiality, integrity, and availability (C:H/I:H/A:H).
-While no exploits have been reported in the wild yet, the potential for data leakage and system compromise is significant, especially in environments where sensitive user data is stored or processed.
+CVE-2025-24181 is a critical security vulnerability identified in Apple macOS that involves a permissions issue allowing unauthorized applications to access protected user data.
+The root cause is an insufficient enforcement of permission restrictions, classified under CWE-862 (Missing Authorization).
+This flaw enables an attacker to bypass normal access controls and gain access to sensitive user information without requiring any privileges or user interaction, making exploitation straightforward.
+The vulnerability affects multiple macOS versions prior to the patched releases: macOS Sequoia 15.4, macOS Sonoma 14.7.5, and macOS Ventura 13.7.5.
+The CVSS v3.1 base score of 9.8 reflects the critical nature of this vulnerability, with attack vector being network-based, low attack complexity, no privileges required, no user interaction, and full impact on confidentiality, integrity, and availability.
+Although no active exploits have been reported, the potential for data leakage and system compromise is high.
 The vulnerability was reserved in January 2025 and published in March 2025, indicating recent discovery and disclosure.
-The fix involves additional restrictions on app permissions to prevent unauthorized data access, emphasizing the importance of applying the latest security updates.
-Organizations relying on macOS for critical operations must prioritize patching and review app permission policies to mitigate risk.
+The lack of patch links in the provided data suggests that organizations should obtain updates directly from Apple’s official security advisories.
+This vulnerability poses a significant risk to macOS users, especially in environments where sensitive data protection is paramount.

 Potential Impact